Hyradus/ImageProcessingUtils/README.md

 The script will automatically create subfolders containing the results.
 BE SURE TO REMOVE THOSE FOLDER BEFORE RUNNING THE SCRIPT AGAIN IN THE SAME MAIN PATH

 _____________________________________________________________________________
-# MIP-JP2C - Multi Image Paraller JP2 Converter
+# MIP-JP2CS - Multi Image Paraller JP2 Converter and Slicer
 This script use rasterio to load JP2 images and opencv convert into tiff/png/jpg of a given resolution, saving also a world reference file.

 Compatible with Tiff, PNG, JPG